aduffy70/LabNotes/_posts/2017/2017-01-20-External-drives-on-transcriptome-workstation.md

   * Files on my external drive (BigDisc) or the public external drive (arxive) aren't backed up.

 Solution:
-  * I have enough space to copy everything on my home to both BigDisc and arxive.
-Files that aren't currently needed can be deleted from home, freeing space, while still leaving at least two copies of everything on at least 2 different drives.
+  * I think I have enough space to copy everything on my home to both BigDisc and arxive.
+Files that aren't currently needed can be deleted from home, freeing space, while still leaving at least two copies of all analyses on at least 2 different drives.
   * Organize things the same way with the same name on all three drives.
   * Use rsync to copy from home to the other drives to keep file dates the same and make later updates easier.
 (I can't trust file sizes.
 For some reason when I copy folders from home to this other drive, large folder sizes do not exactly match.)
   * Things in home: